Coronavirus (COVID-19) and your pregnancy

 Due to our COVID-19 response our guidance for visiting our maternity services has changed.
 Please click here for more information.

-If you're an inpatient in our maternity department, a midwife will take a covid-19 swab on admission.
+If you're an inpatient in our maternity department, a midwife will take Covid-19 swab on admission.
 This is to ensure the safety of you, your baby and our staff.

 All visitors are required to wear face masks at our Trust.
-Those attending scans will be asked to bring their own face covering.
+These are available at entrances to our buildings.
 For more information regarding visiting and face masks, as well as exemptions, please click here.

 We are guided by advice that has been published by the Royal College of Obstetricians and Gynaecologists.